wilawanpond/weather-app/README.md

 ```

 ### For the `apiURL` Link
-In the ur, I also added `units=metric` to convert the temperature to degree celcius, feel free to edit it to your choice.
+In the url, I also added `units=metric` to convert the temperature to degree celcius, feel free to edit it to your choice.

 ## Installation 💗
 1. Clone the repository of this project, open your terminal and run the following command